 Growing up, I took every art course I could: private lessons, school classes, summer programs, and then eventually, a college major in illustration.
 But the one thing that always seemed to be missing was the actual “storytelling.”
 Eventually, I realized that cartooning combined the three things I loved: art, humor, and stories.
 And that’s how I knew I wanted to become a cartoonist.

 Through cartooning, I found I had a “voice” of my own.
 And oddly enough, this solitary profession helped me build confidence and overcome my shyness.
 And now…well, just try to stop me from talking (to other people, I mean, not just to myself).

-Emmie grew from my natural penchant for visual storytelling.
-Like cartooning, creating this book was an outlet and a way to connect with others.
+Emmie — and subsequently my other books — grew from my natural penchant for visual storytelling.
+Like cartooning, creating Emmie was an outlet and a way to connect with others.
 But it’s personal in a way that nothing else is.
 It’s a rediscovery of an inner child who still needed to be heard.

 Thankfully, she has a lot to say.